Riccorl/transformers-embedder/README.md

 - `concat`: returns the concatenation of the selected `output_layers` of the transformer model
 - `sum`: returns the sum of the selected `output_layers` of the transformer model
 - `mean`: returns the average of the selected `output_layers` of the transformer model
-- `pooled`: returns the output of the pooling layer

 If you also want all the outputs from the HuggingFace model, you can set `return_all=True` to get them.